carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-libtool-darwin.rst

   :option:`-L` and before the default search path.
 The default search path includes directories `/lib`, `/usr/lib` and `/usr/local/lib`.

+.. option:: -no_warning_for_no_symbols

+   Do not warn about files that have no symbols.

 .. option:: -o <filename>

   Specify the output file name.
 Must be specified exactly once.